isaacnmm/pestpolicy-hugo2XX/content/posts/where-is-the-best-place-to-put-a-flea-trap/index.md

 ###  Conclusion: Placement Makes the Difference

 A flea trap is a simple device, but its success depends entirely on your strategy.
-By following the golden rule—**follow the host**—and placing your trap in the quiet, high-activity zones your pet loves, you transform it from a passive object into an active, powerful flea-catching machine.
+By following the golden ruleâ€”**follow the host**â€”and placing your trap in the quiet, high-activity zones your pet loves, you transform it from a passive object into an active, powerful flea-catching machine.